 Old Pulteney 'Huddart' 46%

 Finished in ex-peated casks after an initial maturation in ex-bourbon, this brand new expression from Old Pulteney wafts fragrant mellow wood smoke from the glass with honey and oily leather, developing into crisp green apple, creamy vanilla and a hint of burnt toffee.
-On the palate, freshly-ground spices and vanilla balance the notes of smoke a...
+On the palate, freshly-ground spices and vanilla balance the subtle notes of ...

 Old Pulteney 'Stroma' Liqueur 35%